cocaine/cocaine-core/README.md

 }
 ```

 The JSON above is an application manifest, a description of the application you feed into Cocaine for it to be able to host it.
 In a distributed setup, this manifest will be sent to all the other nodes of the cluster automatically.
-Apart from this manifest, there is _no other configuration needed to start serving the application_.
+Apart from this manifest, there is __no other configuration needed to start serving the application__.

 This JSON is kinda self-descriptive, I think.
 There are four parts:

 * General stuff.
 Application __type__, which controls the plugin used to interpret the __args__ (in this example, the Python plugin will load the code from the location specified in the arguments) and the application __version__, used to distinguish different application releases in the cloud.

-* Engine policy. __Backend__ type, which can be either _thread_ or _process_, different timeouts, namely __heartbeat__ timeout, which controls the default interval the engine will wait for response chunks from its slaves and __suicide__ timeout, which controls the amount of time a slave will stay idle before termination and limits, namely __pool__ limit, which controls the maximum number of slaves and __queue__ limit, which controls the maximum number of jobs waiting in the queue for processing.
+* Engine policy. __Backend__ type, which can be either _thread_ or _process_, different timeouts, namely __heartbeat__ timeout, which controls the default interval the engine will wait for response chunks from its slaves and __suicide__ timeout, which controls the amount of time a slave will stay idle before termination (when using __native-server__ driver, these timeouts and a couple of other options can be configured __per-request__) and limits, namely __pool__ limit, which controls the maximum number of slaves and __queue__ limit, which controls the maximum number of jobs waiting in the queue for processing.

 * Publish-Subscribe.
 This part consists solely of one option, which is the __endpoint__ for engine publications.